iron-software/IronXL-Examples/how-to/read-create-excel-net-maui/README.md

     </div>
 </div>

-When you click the "Read and Modify Excel File" button, the application will open the Excel file created earlier and update it with the custom background and text colors specified previously.
+Upon selecting the "Read and Modify Excel File" button, the application will access the previously generated Excel document and update it with the predefined custom background and text coloring specified before.

 <div class="content-img-align-center">
     <div class="center-image-wrapper">